20th Symposium on Societal Applications: Policy, Research and Practice

 • The World Needs Scientists Engaged in Advocacy and Activism – Here’s Where to Start.

-• Societal Impacts of Major Weather Events
+• Societal Impacts of Major Weather Events over the Last Ten Years

 • Risk Communication in the Weather Forecast and Warning Process